Vedant2311/FTL-project/README.md

 ### DFTL_Quad_Combine

   - Combining the principles of **DFTL_Mem** and **DFTL_Quad** and having both the position and velocity corrections as well as their corresponding coefficients (**s<sub>p</sub>** and **s<sub>v</sub>** respectvely) being time-varying as per the corresponding functions **f<sub>p</sub>(t)** and **f<sub>v</sub>(t)** respectively
-  - The proof for the correctness of this algorithm will be pretty involved in it's general case and so that will need a better mathematical demonstration for it's correctness, a part we are leaving as of now
   - Achieves a proper steady state velocity
   - Does **NOT** follow a monotonous Energy curve and shows a peak in the Energy curve in th beginning
   - More stable and Damped than DFTL (In the physically relevant implementations)